The DEA and the legal logic of permanent prohibition

 Part III.
 The latest attempt to take cannabis out of Schedule I

-Right now there is a very important lawsuit pending in the United States Court of Appeals for the D.C.
+There is a very important lawsuit pending in the United States Court of Appeals for the D.C.
 Circuit.
 It seeks to lay the foundation for a challenge to the placement of cannabis in Schedule I. That lawsuit is Americans for Safe Access, et al., v.
 Drug Enforcement Administration, No. 11-1265.

 The Controlled Substances Act is a complete statutory scheme governing psychoactive substances (omitting, as is known, tobacco and alcohol).
 Among other things, it provides the mechanism by which the DEA can put drugs and other substances into the Schedules, and thus impose criminal penalties for their manufacture, distribution, possession, etc. It also provides the mechanism by which a drug or other substance can be moved into another Schedule – or moved out of the Schedules entirely.
 Most importantly, for our purposes, the CSA provides that “any interested party” may petition the DEA to move a controlled substance around the Schedules.
 The provisions of the CSA that govern how a controlled substance may be moved into, out of, or around the Schedules appear in the U.S. Code at 21 U.S.C.
 811.